-As required by Consent Condition B36(b), this SWMP has been prepared in consultation with:
+As required by Consent Condition B36(b), this SWMP was prepared in consultation with:

-- Environment Protection Authority (EPA); and - Department of Planning, Industry and Environment (now Department of Planning and Environment, DPE) Water (DPE-Water).
+- Environment Protection Authority (EPA) - Department of Planning, Industry and Environment, water division (DPIE Water) (previously also Department of Planning and Environment, water division (DPE Water), but now is NSW Department of Climate Change, the Environment, Energy and Water (NSW DCCEEW-Water Group))).

-These regulators were contacted via email on 12 October 2020 (Appendix A) and invited to provide input to the SWMP preparation.
+These regulators were invited to provide input to the SWMP preparation (Appendix A).
 The EPA responded via a letter on 26 November 2020 that the EPA supports the development of Environmental Management Plans (EMPs) as part of good environmental management but does not generally approve specific EMPs for industry operations.
 The letter is provided in Appendix A.

-A draft of this SWMP was provided to DPE-Water for their comment on 14 March 2021.
+A draft of this SWMP was provided to the then DPE-Water for their comment on 14 March 2021.
 The Natural Resources Access Regulator (NRAR) provided comments in the SWMP on 11 June 2021.
 The NRAR comments, with responses, are provided in Table 1.3.